antimof/UxPlay/README.md

 computer it is built on; when this is not the case, as when you are packaging for a distribution, use the cmake option `-DNO_MARCH_NATIVE=ON`.

-If you use X11 Windows on Linux or *BSD, and wish to toggle in/out of fullscreen mode with key F11, UxPlay needs to be built with a dependence on X11.
+If you use X11 Windows on Linux or *BSD, and wish to toggle in/out of fullscreen mode with a keypress (F11 or Alt_L+Enter)
+UxPlay needs to be built with a dependence on X11.
 Starting with UxPlay-1.59, this will be done by default **IF** the X11 development libraries are installed and detected.
 Install these with "`sudo apt-get install libx11-dev`".
 If GStreamer < 1.20 is detected, a fix ("ZOOMFIX") to a problem